-Data driven marketing strategy –
+Introduction to Data driven marketing strategy –

 Marketing doesn’t start after developing the product but most often it the preliminary process starts by identifying a need or problem that needs a product or service to solve it.
-Normally, such needs are identified through surveys, or discussions in social media such as Quora Digest or it could be an innovation from a university, research institution or individual waiting for commercialisation of the idea.
+Normally, such needs are identified through surveys, or discussions in social media such as Quora Digest or it could be an innovation from a university, research institution or individual waiting for commercialization of the idea.

 However, for companies who already have products and services, the bulk of future development can take place with the data the company gets from customer interactions, secondary data and from tracking the performance of competitors.
-This is the age of Big Data and companies who do not store, understanding, retrieve and analyse customer interactions are likely to lose out to competition in a big way.
+This is the age of Big Data and companies who do not store, understanding, retrieve and analyze customer interactions are likely to lose out to competition in a big way.

-Top 10 Steps for Data Driven Marketing strategy Success
+Top 10 Steps for Data-Driven Marketing strategy Success

-Here are some of the steps required to succeed in data driven marketing:
+Here are some of the steps required to succeed in data-driven marketing:

 Have a robust CRM and ERP system in place:

-With increasing complexity of business operations – handling taxation, sales, inventory, multi-locational movement of goods and tracking them, it pays to have a good customer relationship management (CRM) system and supported by a good Enterprise Resource Planning (ERP) system in place as the backbone.
+With the increasing complexity of business operations – handling taxation, sales, inventory, multi-locational movement of goods and tracking them, it pays to have a good customer relationship management (CRM) system and supported by a good Enterprise Resource Planning (ERP) system in place as the backbone.

 Have a data management platform ready: